The Yaesu FT-847 Earth Station: A masterpiece of high-tech design and packaging know-how!

 The large blue LCD provides high resolution and contrast for easy viewing from a wide range of angles and light levels.
 Dozens of status indicators keep you informed of every aspect of your FT-847's operating characteristics, with a large Sub-VFO field on the right side beig particularly helpful during satellite operation.
 The LCD's illumination brightness is adjustable via an 8-level dimmer function.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Yaesu FT-847.
+We collect prices paid by real hams over the years to help you estimate the value of a used Yaesu FT-847.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Yaesu FT-847 might be around:
+Based on historic data, today's second-hand price of the Yaesu FT-847 is around: